lawrence-laz/dotfiles/projects/software/games/parawar/parawar.md

 > if you don't cut down forests too much, your "forest city" might not show up on map, this can work for elf like tribes

+wind whistling sounds like when driving a bike very fast to give a feeling of fast moovements

 each tribe should have their own starting city running by NPC
 - auto biome selection for effects and stuff based on items, etc. in the area (like forests, etc.)
 - medals for achievements per period